BlessedHopeLex/BlessedHopeLex.github.io/_services/2022-12-21-bible-versions-12.md

             - Something I noticed was that I could read through chapters quickly, but I didn't necessarily get anything out of what I read, I didn't comprehend it or retain it.
                 - It's like I could just flow right through it without picking anything up.
         - How do you learn?
-            - Isaiah 28:10-13 (KJV) For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little: For with stammering lips and another tongue will he speak to this people.
+            - Isaiah 28:10-13 For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little: For with stammering lips and another tongue will he speak to this people.
 To whom he said, This is the rest wherewith ye may cause the weary to rest; and this is the refreshing: yet they would not hear.
 But the word of the LORD was unto them precept upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little; that they might go, and fall backward, and be broken, and snared, and taken.
             - Read as much as God wants you to.
                 - If that's several chapters, then read several chapters.
                 - If you can only get through a few verses, then just read and think on those few verses.
                 - "Here a little, and there a little"
                 - "Line upon line, line upon line"

+### An interesting fact, something amazing, and a challenge

 Last, I'm going to give you three things: an interesting fact, something amazing, and something to challenge you.